UBogun/Xojo-AppleLib/README.md

 It would be nice to include a "uses OSXLib" hint in your splash or info screen, and a license for an app created with OSXLib is gratefully taken.
 If you use SpriteKit or SceneKit to create games or simulations for a free or commercial but not restricted customer base, consider sending me a license part of the librarie’s license.
 And, of course: Contributions to this library are always welcome!
 With combined effort we could create libraries for all supported platforms in a short period of time.

+## Adding your own controls
+Please see the Readme in the OSXLibCanvas class!